hannakozak/hannakozak/README.md

 ### Hi there 👋

-### I am a newbe FrontEnd Developer, looking for a job or project to develop my skills.
+### I am a newbie Front End Developer, looking for a job or project to develop my skills.

 #### Contact
 email: hannawkozak@gmail.com